-Referral Notify police if a child is in immediate danger (this is the only body who have the power to remove a child to a place of safety without court intervention) Notify Social Care within 24 hours of a disclosure or suspicion of abuse In cases where the child is not in immediate danger A referral should be made to the Safeguarding Hub as early as possible to allow a co-ordinated response with agencies working together.
-Referral will initially be communicated to the triage team by telephone in urgent cases and via a Single Contact Form.
-In cases involving EYFS children, Ofsted will be informed of any allegations of serious harm and abuse by any person working or looking after children at the premises, or any other abuse which is alleged to have taken place on the premises and of the resulting action taken.
-This should be done as soon as reasonably possible.
-Refer cases to the Channel programme where there is a radicalisation concern and support staff who make referrals to the Channel programme.
-Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required.
-Working with Others Liaise with the Head to inform them of issues especially on- going enquiries under section 47 of the Children Act 1989 and police investigations.
-This includes a requirement for children to have an appropriate adult.
-Liaise with the case manager and the designated officers at the local authority for child protection concerns in cases which concern a staff member.
-Liaise with staff on matters of safety and safeguarding (including online and digital safety) including the pastoral team, school nurses, Learning Support team and the Online Safety Group.
-Act as a source of support, advice and expertise to staff on matters of safety and safeguarding.
-Liaising with relevant agencies when deciding whether to make Training and Record Keeping a referral.
-To be adept at identifying signs of abuse and know when it is appropriate to make a referral Understand the assessment process for providing early help and intervention through agreed common and shared assessment processes such as Early Help forms.
-To liaise effectively with the Cumbria Safeguarding Children Partnership Board (CSCP) and contribute to proceedings when necessary.
+• Notify police if a child is in immediate danger (this is the only body who have the power to remove a child to a place of safety without court intervention).

+- Notify Social Care within 24 hours of a disclosure or suspicion of abuse. - In cases where the child is not in immediate danger: - A referral should be made to the Safeguarding Hub as early as possible to allow a co-ordinated response with agencies working together. - Referral will initially be communicated to the triage team by telephone in urgent cases and via a Single Contact Form. - In cases involving EYFS children, Ofsted will be informed of any allegations of serious harm and abuse by any person working or looking after children at the premises, or any other abuse which is alleged to have taken place on the premises and of the resulting action taken.
+This should be done as soon as reasonably possible. - Refer cases to the Channel programme where there is a radicalisation concern and support staff who make referrals to the Channel programme. - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required. - Refer cases where a crime has been committed to the Police as required. - Working with Liaise with the Head to inform them of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
+This includes a requirement for children to have an appropriate adult. - Liaise with the case manager and the designated officers at the local authority for child protection concerns in cases that concern a staff member. - Liaise with staff on matters of safety and safeguarding (including online and digital safety) including the pastoral team, school nurses, Learning Support team and the Online Safety Group. - Act as a source of support, advice and expertise to staff on matters of safety and safeguarding. - Liaising with relevant agencies when deciding whether to make a referral.